Wishing you knew more about Aboriginal culture? Search no more.

 They also wanted to have a more flexible and appropriate alternative to the courts for claiming and recognising native title.
 Mining and pastoral industries, however, opposed the Mabo ruling.

-- set out processes for the determination of native title rights and dealings on native title land, and
+- sets out processes for the claiming, mediating and determination of native title rights and dealings on native title land;

-- allowed Aboriginal people to gain recognition of rights and interests they have in land and waters according to Aboriginal traditional law and customs.
+- allows Aboriginal people to gain recognition of rights and interests they have in land and waters according to Aboriginal traditional law and customs.

 Under the Act, when a company wants a mining lease on Aboriginal land, the Aboriginal group has 6 months to negotiate with the company.
 If agreement cannot be reached, either party may refer the matter to arbitration by the National Native Title Tribunal .
 There are issues with arbitration which is said to be biased towards miners.